LLNL/HPCCEA/2022/flux/flux_tutorial.md

 ## Getting Flux to start on boot up
 >Flux.service file needs to be copied to system default location so that flux can be started, stopped, enabled, and disabled with systemctl.

-Copy the flux.service file into the system default location on all nodes:
+Copy the flux.service file into the system default location on all nodes
 ```
 cp /usr/local/usr/lib/systemd/system/flux.service /usr/lib/systemd/system/
 ```

-Enable and start flux on all nodes.
+Enable and start flux on all nodes
 ```
 systemctl enable --now flux
 ```

-Check that flux is running on all nodes:
+Check that flux is running on all nodes
 ```
 systemctl status flux
 ```

-Display free nodes:
+Display free nodes
 ```
 flux resource list
 ```